IDMNYU/p5-fundamentals/_pages/p5/arrays.md

 x.push(mx);
 ```

 We can use something like this for the `x` and `y` coordinates in our sketch.
+And besides changing how the ellipse coordinates get initialized, we didn't have to change anything in our sketch.
+The `draw()` function is exactly the same as before.

 {% include p5-editor.html id="Ip0z34XuC" %}

-We'll see how to make sure the obstacles don't overlap when we talk about [classes](../classes/)., but for now, arrays, FTW!
+We'll see how to make it so the obstacles don't overlap when we talk about [classes](../classes/), but for now, arrays, FTW!